CrossLiminal/blacksite-game-wiki/Blacksite_Game_Documentation/Encounter_Engine.md

 ### **7.1 Overview**

-The Psychology Interface is the formal "API contract" between the `Core_Encounter_Engine` and any entity participating in an encounter.
+The Psychology Interface is the formal "API contract" between the `Encounter_Engine` and any entity participating in an encounter.
 It defines the standardized information that is exchanged between the engine and an entity's `Psychology System`.
 This strict interface allows the engine to remain a modular, content-agnostic coordinator, capable of managing any entity that can "speak" this language.

 The core flow is simple: the engine provides a comprehensive **`EncounterContext`** (the input), and the `Psychology System` performs any necessary world-state queries before providing an actionable **`PsychologyOutput`** (the output).